Alupa dynasty: Origin

-Territories

-Although Alupas controlled part of Uttara Kannada and Shimoga of Karnataka and northern part of Kerala during the zenith, the core region consisted of the Old Dakshina Kannada district which comprises Modern Dakshina Kannada district and Udupi district.
-In the ancient times, the region was referred as Alvakheda and during the later part of the reign, the region between Swarna River and chandragiri river was referred as Tulunadu.
-The term Tulunadu is still practised today while referring to the region.
+Inscriptional evidence from the Tulu region suggests that the Alupas were originally patrons of Jainism, as numerous inscriptions across the region record grants and activities related to the faith.
+Notably, an inscription at Moodabidri records that King Kulashekhara Alupendra ruled the Tulu region while seated on a throne within a local Jain basadi.

 Alvakheda

 The term Alvakheda could be seen in several of ancient inscriptions of the Alupas.
 The region of Alvakheda encompassed the modern Tulunadu, northern and central part of Udupi district and part of Uttara Kannada up to Ankola on the coastal north and Banavasi on the interior west of Uttara Kannada District.
 Also, the region of Humcha in the Shimoga district, and the land of Kasaragod in present-day Kerala up to the Payasvini river was the boundary in the south.
 The term Alvakheda is not seen in the inscriptions during the Vijayanagara period, when the region of Barakuru and Mangalore were two separate provinces under the administration of Governors who started controlling the territory without interfering in the autonomy of the Alupas.